joshuasrichardson/AntHillSearch/README.md

 stripes are the best, and the bright red sites with many stripes are the worst.
 Brownish sites with an average number of stripes are somewhere in the middle.
-Agents are represented by smaller circles which have optional colors representing their current phase and state.
+Agents are represented by smaller copters or ants (depending on the settings) and, when they are selected, surrounded by circles with colors representing their current phase and state.

 Agents start out in the Explore phase, where they have no